alisdt/online_experiments_course/07_ppt.rst

 There are two possibilities here.
 One is that the participant will be sent from some external service (e.g. Amazon MTurk or Crowdflower, or a Qualtrics survey) and there will already be an ID in the URL.
+In this case, you need to record the ID as above.

-We can also create our own small program on the server which forwards participants to the experiment, with an ID.
+We can also create our own small program on the server which allocates participant IDs.
 Open a new file called ``participant_id_allocator.php`` and copy this code into it:

 .. include:: site_specific/allocator.rst